For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And yes, being a freelancer counts as being self-employed!

-Once you've checked with the taxman whether or not you're liable to pay tax, you'll need to register as self-employed with HMRC (a five-minute job) and become responsible for paying your own tax and NI.
+Once you've checked whether or not you're liable to pay tax, you'll need to register as self-employed with HMRC (a five-minute job) and become responsible for paying your own tax and NI.

 Don't worry if your business is making a loss – only profits count towards your Personal Allowance.
 Profits are calculated as your business income minus legitimate business costs (advertising or equipment, for instance).
-That's why it's important to keep notes (receipts etc.) about both.
+Keep notes such as receipts about both.

 And remember, any cash you channel into your business is still your money, not some magical gift from the tooth fairy.
 There's no point in over-investing just to save on tax if it means you're losing out on pay.